k-box/k-box/docs/user/viewing-options.md

 ![Details View](./images/details-view.png)

 The information are represented in columns.
-From the left of the picture

-- Document Icon and selection box.
-The selection box appears only while hovering the document with the mouse, when another document is selected and stays visible if the document is selected
+On the picture you can see (from the left):

-- Public or Private icon
+- Checkbox and document icon
+- Document title
 - Star.
 Shows if a document is starred and enable to star/unstar a document
-- Document title
+- Public, Private or Shared [icons](#icons)
-- Institution of the user who uploaded the document for the first time
+- The user who uploaded the file
+- Date of last edit
 - Language
-- Date of last edit

 ## Tiles View